-UNCLE T: David Naughton is my nephew.
+UNCLE T: David Naughton is my nephew and godson.

 PROFESSOR: He is also the brightest student I’ve ever taught.

-I quickly went on line, typed in my name and there in black and white I saw myself in double vision: two David Naughton’s not living more than five miles apart.
+I went on line, typed in my name and there in black and white I saw myself in double vision: two David Naughton’s not living more than five miles apart.
 Not only did I share the same name with somebody, I also shared the same neighborhood, library, bank, stores and car dealership.
 The waves we were creating were intersecting and the other Dave was coming out on top.

 I started to think if I’d ever met myself.
 It was entirely possible that we stood next to each other at the bank or local deli.
 I pondered the question and the answer came to me.

-When I reached the first lake, I jumped on the well-worn trail and kept my eyes on the ever-changing bend for what inevitably would happen: Double Dave coming right at me like an enhanced, full-length mirror.
+When I reached the lake, I jumped on the well-worn trail and kept my eyes on the ever-changing bend for what inevitably would happen: Double Dave coming right at me like an enhanced, full-length mirror.
 And when he appeared, I quickly wondered what would happen if I collided into him.
 Would my life end?
 Would I cancel my body double and return myself whole?
-Or would it be as simple as tackling Double Dave to the ground, raising my index finger and with the command of Moses (358th most common name) say: “From this day forward, ye shall be known as Maurice!”
+Or would it be as simple as tackling Double Dave to the ground, raising my index finger and with the command of Moses (358th most common name) say: “From this day forth, ye shall be Maurice!”

 I had no idea who this guy was.
 It could have been Adam for all I knew.
 Plus, it didn’t matter.
 I was wasting time.
-I needed to get home and make a few calls.
+I needed to get home and make calls.
 Pretty soon Don was going to deliver my car and I needed to cancel my credit cards and freeze all my bank accounts before Double Dave got my new car and went looking for my future wife.